 The Chinese labor market has undergone tremendous shifts in the supply of and demand for skilled labor over the past decades.
-However, we know very little about the evolution of the returns to skills during this unprecedented period.
+However, very little is known about the evolution of the returns to skills during this unprecedented period.
 Using data of three waves of representative samples of Chinese workers, we examine the labor market returns to a college degree and to cognitive skills from 2007 to 2018.

 A decade is not a very long time to definitively define a trend, especially when we only have three data points during the decade.
 Some robust patterns however emerge that may provide a broad picture of the role skills play in the Chinese economy.
-From 2007 to 2018, the return to cognitive skills remain quite stable at 10% for full-time workers with at least a high school degree, while the college premium relative to high school graduation declines sharply by over 20 percentage points.
+From 2007 to 2018, the return to cognitive skills remains quite stable at 10 % for full-time workers with at least a high school degree, while the college premium relative to high school graduation declines sharply by over 20 percentage points.
 The skill premium is larger for female and younger workers, whereas the college premium is larger for older workers.
 The declining trend in college premium holds for all demographic groups.

 These national results, however, hide considerable heterogeneity that has accompanied the uneven geographic development of the Chinese economy.
-While the differential development across geographical components of China is well known, the implications of these differences for the returns to human capital have not been previously detailed.
+While the differential development across geographical components of China is well known, the implications of